cartant/rxjs-marbles/docs/index.md

 ### With AVA

-As with Jasmine and Mocha, instead of passing your test function directly to AVA, pass it to the library's `marbles` function.
+Instead of passing your test function directly to AVA, pass it to the library's `marbles` function.
 The `marbles` function will concatenate the additional `TestContext` argument it receives from AVA.

 There is an `/ava` directory in the package that includes a wrapper that will correctly type additional argument and will call `configure` - passing AVA's assertion methods to ensure marble assertions will be counted towards AVA's `plan` - so be sure to specify `rxjs-marbles/ava` in the `import` statement or `require` call: